verbb/wishlist/docs/get-started/configuration.md

 - `purgeInactiveGuestListsDuration` - If purging inactive lists is enabled, after this duration only guest lists will be purged.
 - `purgeEmptyListsOnly` - Whether to purge user lists only if they have no items.
 - `purgeEmptyGuestListsOnly` - Whether to purge guest lists only if they have no items.
 - `cookieExpiry` - Set how long of an expiry guest users' lists should have, before being forgotten.
+Provide as `0` to be session-based, or a [DateInterval](https://www.php.net/manual/en/dateinterval.format.php) string.

 ### PDF
 - `pdfPath` - Set the path to your PDF.